Catch spend problems before month-end close

 What expense anomaly detection actually catches

 Most spend problems are invisible in a transaction list and obvious in a pattern.
 A vendor charging twice for the same invoice.
 A card used at 11pm on a Sunday.
 A team member whose weekly spend just tripled.
-Clyr's insights engine reviews every transaction daily and surfaces these patterns as named, linked findings instead of leaving them for the auditor.
+Clyr watches for seven kinds of trouble.

 Expense fraud prevention without the audit